-Speed and Mileage Unit Changing (Except TRX420TM1)
+Speed and Mileage Unit Changing

-The speedometer, odometer, tripmeter and maintenance tripmeter show in either "MPH" and "MILE" or "KM/H" and "KM".
+The speedometer, odometer, tripmeter, and maintenance tripmeter show in either "MPH" and "MILE" or "KM/H" and "KM".

-To change the speed and mileage unit, press and hold the mode button (1) for more than 5 seconds in odometer (page 29) with the ATV stopped.
+To change the speed and mileage units, press and hold the mode select button (1) for more than 5 seconds in the odometer mode (page 21) with the ATV stopped.